alvinchow86/sqlalchemy-postgres-bigint-id/README.md

-# SQLAlchemy Postgres BigInt IDs
+# SQLAlchemy Postgres BigInt ID

 This is a library for making it easy to generate 64-bit BIGINT ids for Postgres tables in SQLAlchemy and Alembic.
 Note that this documentation is targeted for  SQLAlchemy ORM users, but it should also work for general usage.